Skip to main content

 Under the Hood

-Land replaces VS Code's Electron stack element by element.The element directories are inspectable in source, but each one is described here by what the current code supports or is actively wiring.
+Land replaces VS Code's Electron stack element by element.Each element directory is inspectable in source.
+The descriptions below reflect what the current code implements and what is actively being integrated.

-Release signing and public installer delivery are still being completed
+Prometheus-compatible metrics and distributed tracing with sampling.Runs independently - persists when the main window closes.Release signing and public installer delivery are still being completed

 Air